 Build and deployment complete!

-Submit the plugin to the Joomla Extensions Directory.
-You can read about how to do that in From Start to Finish: How to Submit to Joomla Extension Directory Effectively
+With the update server pipeline in place, the next step is submitting the plugin to the Joomla Extensions Directory.
+You can read about the full submission process in From Start to Finish: How to Submit to the Joomla Extensions Directory Effectively.